The Shady Lady: Plot

-Intertwined with this dangerous game is Jimmie Haley (Russell Gleason), a young and idealistic New York reporter assigned to expose American-led gunrunning in Cuba.
+Intertwined with this dangerous game is Jimmie Haley, a young and idealistic New York reporter assigned to expose American-led gunrunning in Cuba.
 It is Haley who first points Blake toward the mysterious "Shady Lady," unaware of the trap that is forming.
 Haley, still green but good-hearted, pieces together Lola’s past but—moved by her sorrow and courage—chooses not to expose her, even if it means losing his scoop.
 In an act of gallant sacrifice, he mails her a telegram clearing her name, just before he heads to Holbrook’s hacienda to investigate the smuggling ring.

 Unaware of the deadly danger awaiting him, Haley walks directly into a trap.
 When Lola realizes what he’s done, and that Holbrook may kill the boy, she and Blake race to the rescue.
 Pretending she’s delivering Blake as promised, Lola confronts Holbrook.
 With bluff and bravery, she tricks the gang into revealing Haley’s whereabouts—badly beaten and locked in a closet.

 Holbrook, in a violent fury, declares that all three of them—Lola, Blake, and Haley—are going “for a ride.”
 But just then, the telephone rings.
 The call is from the Havana newspaper editor.
 Lola had wisely tipped him off before coming.
 Haley is allowed to speak and warns that if they do not return immediately, the police will descend on Holbrook’s operation.

 Cornered, Holbrook concedes defeat with a grim smile.
 The trio—Lola, Blake, and Haley—flee the hacienda and make for the midnight steamer to New York.
 For Lola, the ordeal has led not only to her redemption but to love and a future she never thought possible.